Ajuntament de Cornudella de Montsant

 Guided tours of the historic site of Siurana:

-These new options, set up by the local authority in Cornudella de Montsant with the support of the Tarragona provincial authority, set out to tell visitors about the enormous cultural and heritage wealth of the village of Siurana and help them find out about its history.
+These options, set up by the local authority in Cornudella de Montsant with the support of the Tarragona provincial authority, are set out to tell visitors about the enormous cultural and heritage wealth of the village of Siurana and help them find out about its history.
 The Còdol Educació team have carried out rigorous research work to make sure the guided tours have everything they need to captivate visitors.

-Further information and bookings:
+Further information (languages) and bookings: